MarkAperstein/pycharmSim/README.md

      stohastic_system=ystem.to_stohastic()
  ```

 ###!
-As for now evolve and fit should at the same time points
+As for now evolve and fit should at the same time points<br />
+NEED TO ADD<br />
+    1. Multiprocessing:fitting with different initial conditions/lr,parallel simulations
+    2. Update visualizer